-Every winter while I am waiting for my garden to wake up from it’s dormancy I stop by the nursery a few times thinking that they will have some colorful flower plants to brighten my garden blues.
+Every winter while I am waiting for my garden to wake up from it’s dormancy I stop by the nursery thinking that they will have some colorful plants to brighten my garden blues.
 And every year the same plants catch my eye – cyclamen, pansies, ranunculus, and primrose.
-All these flowers are beautiful, however the primrose is the one that comes in lovely shades of the rainbow.
+It’s the primrose that I gravitate towards as in comes in lovely shades of the rainbow.

-Over the years I have bought primroses in colors ranging from blue to yellow to pink, red, and white.
+Over the years I have bought primroses in colors ranging from blue, yellow, pink, red, and white.
 I enjoy these delightful flowers indoors for a few days then plant these gems in my garden.
-The best thing about primroses is that when planted in a shady spot, they bloom all year long brightening up any corner or nook with their vibrant color.
+The best thing about primroses is that when planted in a shady spot, they bloom all year long brightening up any corner with their vibrant color.

 When left in a pot or in the ground, over time primrose will get bigger, multiply and become a larger clump of a plant, producing more flowers for our enjoyment.

 The humble primrose requires little care making it an easy plant for any novice gardener.
 Just plant them and let them be.
 Give them water, a shady spot, and they reward gardeners with blooms all year long.

 There is one garden culprit that loves primrose, and that is snails.
 If kept unchecked, snails will devour primrose flowers, so check your pot or soil around primroses periodically to make sure there are no snails lurking.
 If you notice primrose flowers with holes then you know there are snails around.

 Primrose are perfect indoor plants in the winter when one wants a splash of color for a few days.
 Just keep the soil moist, and place in a spot with bright natural light and enjoy the bloom cycle for a week or two.

 Primrose plants are extremely affordable.
 Most of the time I can find primroses for $3.50.
 What a deal for such gorgeous, brighten-our-day wintertime flowers!

 Primrose make darling Valentine’s Day Presents ❤️ 💕